TomekLeszczynski/Shadow-Boxing-App/README.md

   - https://www.flaticon.com/
 - Graphics & Photos:
   - https://unsplash.com/
-  - punch-figures used in basic training are presented and processed by the author
+  - punch-figures used in basic training are presented and processed by myself.
     <br>
     <br>
     <br>